Scaling & Root Planing – Olympia, WA

 The tooth roots may also be planed to smooth the root surface allowing the gum tissue to heal and reattach to the tooth.
 In some cases, the occlusion (bite) may require adjustment.

-When deep pockets between teeth and gums are present, it is difficult for Dr. Coppin to thoroughly remove plaque and tartar.
+When deep pockets between teeth and gums are present, it is difficult for Dr. Coppin and Dr. Lane to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 A bite is considered to be healthy when all or most of the teeth are present and not destroyed by normal daily usage.